Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP =
+- Added new tabs to show downloads by browser and downloads by OS in the stats menu.

 = 3.9.3 =
 - The logs data exporting function has been moved to a new menu tab within the "Logs" menu.
 - The Export sub-menu now allows exporting of logs data between selected date range.